unh-comp-698-systems-software/more-git-practice/README.md

 2) Roll back time

-A bad change was just released on the "A" branch at tag 1.4.1.
+A bad change was just released on the "scalping" branch at tag 1.4.1.
 Modify is such that branch A now points to the 1.4.2. tag.

 3) Merging

-Changes from a peer made on branch "B" need to be merged into your branch "C".
-Make sure both of your content exists in branch "C".
+Changes from a peer made on branch "oversells" need to be merged into your branch "decentralized".
+Make sure both of your content exists in branch "decentralized".

 4) Merging two branches that both added the same file.

-Two users working on branches "D" and "E" need to be merged, but both added the same file.
-Merge branch "D" into branch "E" and keep just the content in branch "E" for the conflicted file.
+Two users working on branches "recriminated" and "angered" need to be merged, but both added the same file.
+Merge branch "recriminated" into branch "angered" and keep just the content in branch "angered" for the conflicted file.

 5) Merge two branches that both edit the same file.

-Two users during the course of their work in branches "F" and "G" have both edited an existing file (along with other changes).
-Merge branch "F" into branch "G" and for any conflicts include the content from both branches.
+Two users during the course of their work in branches "perkiness" and "sterilizer" have both edited an existing file (along with other changes).
+Merge branch "perkiness" into branch "sterilizer" and for any conflicts include the content from both branches.

 6) Undo a commit

-Branch "H" has a line of commits in them.
+Branch "picnickers" has a line of commits in them.
 The changes made in the commit with the message "Undo this commit" need to be undone.
 Use `git revert` to undo the changes of that one commit, and tag the fixed commit as 1.4.3.

 Note: The same tag can only be added in one location since it's a pointer to 1 specific snapshot of your code.
 If you made a mistake, you can delete a tag with